eProsima/Fast-DDS/Quality_Declaration_foonathan_memory.md

 ### Coverage [4.iii]

 `foonathan_memory` does not track testing coverage.
-Anyway, *eprosima Fast DDS* ensures that every feature and API used within the library has been tested.
+However, *eprosima Fast DDS* ensures that every feature and API used within the library has been tested by running its own [coverage analysis](http://jenkins.eprosima.com:8080/job/nightly_fastdds_coverage_linux/), which completely covers all API used by Fast DDS.
+In order to change the `foonathan_memory` commit used in Fast DDS, maintainers must ensure that all new API is tested accordingly.

 ### Performance [4.iv]